 You can see me staking mine in the video above towards the end.
 I ended up putting the bamboo hoop in after the video was filmed.
 It’ll give my Monstera minima extra support.

-Yes, it will eventually need a stake or some other means of support for it to climb.
+For best results, it’ll eventually need a stake or some other means of support for it to vine up.

-When growing in their natural environments, they climb up trees and use their aerial roots as a means of attachment.
-The stake provides something for them to grab onto so they can grow upwards.
+When growing in their natural habitat, they climb up trees and use their aerial roots as a means of attachment.
+The stake provides something to grab onto so they can grow upwards.

-There are a few things you can use to train this plant: stakes, a moss pole, bamboo hoops, a trellis or a piece of bark.
+You can use a few things to train this plant: stakes, a moss pole, bamboo hoops, a trellis, or a piece of bark.
 I made a trellis out of moss-covered poles for Swiss Cheese Vine to climb up.

-Rhaphidophora tetrasperma plants have thick stems that get bigger and heavier as they age.
-They put out muI tiple stems which I’ve found do better with some means of support.
+A Rhaphidophora tetrasperma plant has thick stems that get bigger and heavier as they age.
+They put out multiple stems, which I’ve found do better with some support.

 The tallest I’ve heard one getting indoors is 15′.
-That’s why Rhaphidophora tetrasperma repotting is a regular project!
+That’s why Rhaphidophora tetrasperma repotting is an ongoing project!

-My Monstera minima is looking good after its repotting and staking/training.
-I’m sure it’s happy to have something to grow onto and not be flopping all over.
+My Monstera minima plant is looking good after its repotting and staking/training.
+I’m sure it’s happy to have something to grow onto and not be flopping around.
+In no time flat, it’ll hit the ceiling.
 When yours needs repotting, give it a go because it’s easy to do!